 This consolidation of power will be crucial for Samia Suluhu to realize her new vision without internal splits.

-Although his vision and strategy are still unclear, he has made statements, as mentioned, on COVID-19 and civil liberties, with positions opposite to those of Magufuli.
+Although his vision and strategy are still unclear, he has made statements on civil liberties with positions opposite to those of Magufuli.

 He also seems to be moving with a different commitment in the private sector and his very recent visit to Kenya, hailed as a future, bilateral commitment, in order to remove trade barriers between the two countries, to stimulate the growth of the private sector, is testament to this.
 Kenya invests heavily in Tanzania).